HOME / JUDICIAL PROCESS

-The criminal lawyer and
+The criminal lawyer and the judicial process

 When a complaint is filed with the police, an investigation is opened and evidence is collected.
 Following this inquiry, if you are suspected of having committed the alleged crime, the officer has several choices.
 First, he may decide, following your arrest, to release you and give you a promise to appear, a summons or a recognizance.